molgenis/molgenis-ops-galaxy/armadillo1/roles/rserver_debian10/README.md

 Requirements
 ------------
-This role requires Podman on the CentOS base image.
+This role requires Podman on the Debian 10.x base image.
 Then the rserver will run out of the box.

 Role Variables
 --------------